How to travel win, every single time.

 - In lieu of a plastic bag buy a clear plastic pencil bag for your carry on liquids.
 They are flat, see through, have a zipper and reusable.

-- Invest in a toiletry bag with a hook for hanging.
-Here’s a great one!
+- Invest in a toiletry bag with a hook that hangs.
+Great for airport, airplane and hotel toilets.

 Good for airports bathrooms, airplane toilets and hotels bathrooms.